 Director of Training

-B.A., Rutgers University/M.A.
-Montclair State University/M.Ed.
-University of Florida/Ph.D.
+B.A., Rutgers University // M.A.
+Montclair State University // M.Ed.
+University of Florida // Ph.D.
 University of Florida

-Dr. Dobrinsky has over ten years of experience treating children and adolescents with OCD and anxiety disorders.
-She was a founding faculty member at the Mclean OCDI Jr. program and ultimately served as the Clinical Director.
-Dr. Dobrinsky specializes in severe, treatment refractory anxiety and OCD and utilizes a combination of Exposure Response Prevention (ERP) and Acceptance Commitment Therapy (ACT) in her treatment.
+Dr. Stacey Dobrinsky has over ten years of experience treating children and adolescents with OCD and anxiety disorders.
+She was a founding faculty member of the McLean OCD Institute for Children and Adolescent program (OCD Jr.) and ultimately served as the Clinical Director.
+Stacey specializes in severe, treatment refractory anxiety and OCD while utilizing a combination of Exposure Response Prevention (ERP) and Acceptance Commitment Therapy (ACT) in her treatment.

-She has been trained through the IOCDF’s Behavior Therapy Training Institute (BTTI) and is also certified in Cognitive Processing Therapy (CPT) for PTSD.
-Dr. Dobrinsky has presented on OCD, Anxiety and ACT both locally and nationally.
+She has been trained through the International OCD Foundation’s Behavior Therapy Training Institute (BTTI) and has completed the Supportive Parenting for Anxious Childhood Emotions (SPACE) training.
+She is also certified in Cognitive Processing Therapy (CPT) for PTSD.
+Stacey has given multiple presentations on OCD, Anxiety and ACT, both locally and nationally.

 Phone: (203) 570-9623